Mati20041/scoreboard/README.md

 2. Can an update be negative ex. due to a previous mistake?
 3. Can there be multiple matches with the same configuration (home & away team)?
 4. Can a team play with itself (away == home)?

+## Assumptions

+1. Team is distinguishable by its name = for simplicity of code